xpoltx/email-sender/README.md

 2. Authorization
 3. Creating a new message
 4. Sending a message from an authorized user
+5. Sending messages to many users
-5. Saving data in the database
+6. Saving data in the database

 Features that will be implicated: